Overview of the main changes since the previous report update

 Temporary protection procedure

 • Legal framework: The TPD was transposed into the Refugee Law in 2004 and activated in March 2022.
 It is available for Ukrainian nationals who were residing in Ukraine before 01 February 2022 and third-country nationals who benefited from international protection or equivalent national protection in Ukraine, including stateless persons.
 Applications for TP can be made online and a residence permit will be issued soon after.
-Temporary Protection has been extended automatically until the March 2025.
+Temporary Protection has been extended automatically until March 2026.

 • Registrations for temporary protection: As of 31 December 2022, 13,893 individuals were registered for temporary protection and as of 28 February 2023, 15,338 were registered for temporary protection.
 From the activation of the Temporary Protection Directive until 31 December 2023, 20,923 individuals have been registered in Cyprus making it one of the highest per capita recipients of Ukrainian refugees.